-Investing activities consumed \$696,000 of cash, compared to \$19.9 million in the same period in 2019.
-Investing activities in 2019 included the Lignum Acquisition and the related cash and cash equivalents acquired, for a net amount of \$14.2 million, with no acquisitions in the nine-month period ended September 30, 2020.
-The remaining decrease in investing activities is largely the result of the Company minimizing its capital expenditures in response to the Pandemic.
-Cash purchases of property, plant and equipment relating to the Distribution segment were \$1.6 million, compared to \$3.0 million in 2019.
-Cash purchases of property, plant and equipment relating to the Forestry segment were \$379,000, compared to \$2.8 million in 2019.
-Proceeds from disposition of property, plant and equipment were \$11,000, versus \$176,000 in 2019, largely due to sales of certain non-core Forestry equipment.
+Investing activities consumed \$2.9 million of cash, compared to \$10.4 million during 2019.
+Investing activities in 2020 included the Island Truss Acquisition, whereas 2019 included the Lignum Acquisition and the related cash and cash equivalents acquired.

+Purchases of property, plant and equipment consumed \$2.8 million of cash, compared to \$7.3 million in 2019, largely as a result of the Company minimizing its capital expenditures in response to the Pandemic.
+Cash purchases of property, plant and equipment relating to the Distribution segment were \$2.3 million, compared to \$3.9 million in 2019.
+Cash purchases of property, plant and equipment relating to the Forestry segment were \$470,000, compared to \$3.4 million in 2019.

+Proceeds from disposition of property, plant and equipment were \$2.1 million, versus \$654,000 in 2019.
+Proceeds in 2020 largely consisted of sales of certain non-core Forestry equipment.
+Additionally, in the comparative period, the Company completed the sale the previously discussed parcel of private timberlands for net cash proceeds of \$10.6 million.